Your Ultimate 7-Day Spring Cleaning Checklist

 Day 7 is the day you look around your house and finally experience the joy of spring.
 Your house is clean and good as new.
 But the spring-cleaning activity doesn’t end there.
 Remember the boxes where you segregate your items?
 It’s time that you go through those boxes again and filter the items you’ve put there.
 Check thoroughly if you still have items that you need to keep and use for later.
 Segregating them a second time around will help you decide clearly whether you want to keep an item, throw it, or give it away, now that everything in your house has been organized.
 After this, place the box for donation in your garage and the box of items to keep back in your storage area.
 Next, segregate all the garbage that you have gathered from the previous days and put them out for disposal.

 Once you’ve done all this, look around your house again and take three deep breaths.
-Express appreciation for the whole family who helped with the spring-cleaning activity.
-Lounge in the living room with your family and enjoy a spring vegetable lasagna.
+Express appreciation for the whole family who helped with the Spring Cleaning Checklist!
+Then you may want to check out our ‘Is Your Bedroom Ready for Summer” guide.

 Spring is a beautiful season and is definitely something that should be acknowledged and celebrated.
 Don’t miss out on the beauty of spring and dress your home for it.
 So, if you’re thinking about cleaning your house for spring but think it’s too tiring?
 Think otherwise.
 Grab that broom and scrub and start cleaning now.